camelot-dev/camelot/docs/user/faq.rst

 Frequently Asked Questions
 ==========================

 This part of the documentation answers some common questions.
-To add questions, please open an issue `here <https://github.com/camelot-dev/camelot/issues/new>`_.
+To add questions, please open an issue `here <https://github.com/py-pdf/pypdf_table_extraction/issues/new>`_.

-Does Camelot work with image-based PDFs?
+Does pypdf_table_extraction work with image-based PDFs?
 ----------------------------------------

-**No**, Camelot only works with text-based PDFs and not scanned documents.
+**No**, pypdf_table_extraction only works with text-based PDFs and not scanned documents.
 (As Tabula `explains <https://github.com/tabulapdf/tabula#why-tabula>`_, "If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based".)

 How to reduce memory usage for long PDFs?
 -----------------------------------------